liferay/liferay-docs/guidelines/liferay-documentation-tools.markdown

 ### Are there safe-guards to prevent upload of documents that have missing or conflicting IDs?

-Yes, the dependency targets (e.g. `number-headers`) executed by our distribution targets, `dist` and `dist-win`, fail and report errors if the documents are missing IDs or have conflicting IDs.
+Yes, the dependency targets (e.g. `number-headers`) executed by our distribution targets, `dist-ce` and `dist-dxp`, fail and report errors if the documents are missing IDs or have conflicting IDs.

 ## Contact Information